scious/documentation/docs/scious-search/latest/overview.md

 - We have not implemented Algolia "Recommend" (we plan to along with a Typesense equivalent).
 - Search filters are not able to span multiple data types / indices.
 That said, we have work arounds for this (will be documenting this soon)
 - You cannot sync more than one geographic address field per record per index using Algolia - that's a limitation of Algolia.
 Typesense can sync any number of geographic addresses per record.
-- We currently only process a few "Advanced Options" within the Scious Search visual element.
-We'll be supporting all of them soon.

 ## Support